Saitej Makhijani | March 5th, 2020

 Let’s be honest for a second.
 If the subject line is not enticing enough, the email won’t get opened in the first place.

-Cole Schafer from Honey Copy puts a lot of attention on the subject lines of his emails.
-He started the practice of using enticing and click-worthy email subject lines in his newsletters and eventually sold $15,000 worth of copywriting guides.
+Cole Schafer from Honey Copy pays close attention to subject lines.
+He started using enticing and click-worthy email subject lines in his newsletters and eventually sold $15,000 worth of copywriting guides.

 So what makes a subject line click-worthy?

-There are a lot of theories on the subject of “the subject line”, but here’s everything you need to know:
+There are many theories on the subject of “the subject line,” but here’s everything you need to know:

 “Something uncommon.”